Thermodynamic Cost of Random-Time Protocols: Random-time detectors

-\paragraph{Random-time detectors.} The random-time Szilard engine of Fig.~\ref{fig:maxwell} contains a random-time detector, which so far we have assumed to be perfect.
-Instead, we develop now a physical model for the detector in the discrete random-time Szilard engine.
+The random-time Szilard engine of Fig.~\ref{fig:maxwell} contains a random-time detector, which so far we have assumed to be perfect.
+We develop now physical models for random-time detectors.
+We first consider the case of a discrete random-time Szilard engine.